ldellape/cms-cvmfs-docker/README.md

   1. `vncserver -list`: Will list the available VNC servers running on the remote machine.
   2. `vncserver -kill :1`: Will kill a currently running VNC server using. `:1` is the "X DISPLAY #".
   3. `pkill -9 -P <process>`: Will kill the noVNC+WebSockify process if you use the PID given when running `start_vnc` or when starting manually.

+### Using X11

+You will need to have a properly configured X Window System on the host system.
+For OSX we recommend XQuartz.
+For Windows popular options are xming and VcXsrv, though others are also available.
+Windows systems may also use cygwin with winpty and prefix your docker command like winpty docker.

+The options to allow X11 windows to be transmitted to the host are different for the different host operating systems:
+ - **OSX:** `-e DISPLAY=host.docker.internal:0`
+ - **Linux:** `-e DISPLAY=$DISPLAY -e XAUTHORITY=~/.Xauthority -v ~/.Xauthority:/home/cmsuser/.Xauthority -v /tmp/.X11-unix/:/tmp/.X11-unix`

+#### Special instructions for OSX users

+Once XQuarts is installed, start the program and navigate to XQuartz -> Preferences -> Security.
+Make sure that both the “Authenticate connections” and “Allow connections from network clients” checkboxes are selected.
+If you change any settings, you will need to restart XQuartz.

 --------------------------------------------
 ## What can I do with this?